New to running queries in Honeycomb? Check out the introduction to building queries!

 content_length column is less than 1000, and

-You can add a derived column by clicking “Create derived column” in the dropdown of the Break Down clause:
+You can add a derived column by clicking “Create derived column” in the dropdown of the Group By clause:

 That will open a modal dialog where you can craft your expression: